 Last but not the least, we would also like to inform you that in case the notice for the employee’s redundancy is given, the employee in question shall be entitled to compensation for termination (Section 76 of the Labour Code).
 The amount of the compensation depends on the length of the employment relationship at the employer.
 The minimum compensation amounts to the employee’s average monthly earnings and the employee shall be entitled to such compensation in case his/her employment has lasted at least two years.

-To conclude, in case the employer decide to use this reason for termination of the employment, it is necessary for the employer to proceed especially carefully and meet both formal and material requirements prescribed by the Labour Code.
+To conclude, in case the employer decides to use this reason for termination of the employment, it is necessary for the employer to proceed especially carefully and meet both formal and material requirements prescribed by the Labour Code.